 Development teams of TAC SCM agents have proposed several different approaches for tackling important sub-problems in dynamic supply chains.
-Deep Maize [6] uses game theoretic analysis to factor out the strategic aspects of the environment, and to define an expected profitable zone of operation.
-The agent uses market feedback [8] to dynamically coordinate sales, procurement and production strategies in an attempt to stay in the profitable zone.
-SouthamptonSCM [7] presents a strategy for using fuzzy reasoning to compute bid prices on RFQs.
-RedAgent [11] presents an internal market architecture with simple heuristic-based agents that individually handle different aspects of the supply chain process.
-TacTex [9] presents machine learning techniques that were extended to form the customer bid price probability distributions in CMieux.
-The TacTex-05 team also offers considerable insight into the overall strategy behind their first-place agent in [10].
-The Botticelli team [3] shows how the problems faced by TAC SCM agents can be modeled as mathematical programming problems, and offers heuristic algorithms for bidding on RFQs and scheduling orders.
+Deep Maize [7] used game theoretic analysis to factor out the strategic aspects of the environment, and to define an expected profitable zone of operation.
+The agent used market feedback [9] to dynamically coordinate sales, procurement and production strategies in an attempt to stay in the profitable zone.
+SouthamptonSCM [8] employed a strategy for using fuzzy reasoning to compute bid prices on RFQs.
+RedAgent [12] used an internal market architecture with simple heuristic-based agents that individually handle different aspects of the supply chain process.
+TacTex [10, 11] is built around machine learning techniques for predicting supply and demand.
+These techniques are extended to form the customer bid price probability distributions in CMieux (described in Section 3.5).
+The Botticelli team [4] showed how the problems faced by TAC SCM agents can be modeled as mathematical programming problems, and used heuristic algorithms for bidding on RFQs and scheduling orders.